 Changing the Learning Landscape is about enabling higher education institutions in England, including colleges of further education providing higher education, to bring about change in their strategic approaches to technology in learning and teaching.

 Changing the Learning Landscape is a groundbreaking partnership between the Association for Learning Technology, the Higher Education Academy, Jisc, the National Union of Students and the Leadership Foundation for Higher Education.
-The Partnership has been funded in 2012 - 2013 by Hefce, and so is able to provide services at minimal or no cost to institutions.
+The Partnership has been funded in 2012-13 and 2013-14 by Hefce, and so is able to provide services at minimal or no cost to institutions.

 The potential impacts of Changing the Learning Landscape will be on students’ learning and life prospects, on institutional and systemic practice, and on collaboration and partnership across and between universities and colleges.